Ankit-ku-panda/HandGesture/README.md

 • Same behavior as Python
 • Assistive touch using hand gestures

 This is actually an AI accessibility control system — a serious project.

+Get the all files from here https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe.git